-2. What does ‘global compliance’ mean?
+2. What is the definition of ‘global compliance’?
 ‘Global Compliance’ means an organization is meeting all its obligations and commitments, both locally and internationally.

-3. Global compliance includes, but is not limited to, compliance with tax, financial reporting, employment, anti-money laundering, payment, product safety, data protection and anti-slavery standards and laws.
+3. Global compliance includes, but is not limited to, compliance with tax, financial reporting, employment, anti-money laundering, payment, product safety, data protection, anti-slavery and trade standards and laws.

 4. Consequences of non-compliance can be serious, and may include criminal or civil penalties, breach of contract, loss of licenses and reputational damage.

-5. To manage global compliance, international businesses should consider building compliance into their business operations, introducing strong governance processes, appointing responsible staff and joining forces with an international compliance partner.
+5. To manage global compliance, international businesses should consider building compliance into their business operations, introducing strong governance processes, appointing responsible staff, regular training, a robust compliance audit program, and joining forces with an international compliance partner.